Professional Context

 💡 Expert Advice & Considerations

-Don't rely solely on Perplexity for rule interpretations; always cross-check with official manuals and training materials to avoid misapplication of regulations.
+Veterans know to avoid depending on this system for rule interpretations; always cross-check with official manuals and training materials to avoid misapplication of regulations.

 Advanced Prompt Library